GeneTaker/Search-Engine/blog.md

 - search_engine: Orchestrates/directs actions within the system, pulls results from the index, sorts them according to some ranking, and formats it
     - If multiple ranking strategies are used later on, then we will require strategy pattern to be used to change between these during runtime
+    - Search engine will use composite pattern to handle logical operators in searches

 - index: a map that maps tokens/keywords their respective postings